top of page

 • Cats with cb/cs genotype will display Mink colorpoint restriction, an intermediate color between Siamese and Burmese.

+European breeders have two designations for their Ragdolls, they are either Original Ragdolls or New Color Ragdolls that have outcrossing in the bloodlines.
+"Non-Traditional" Ragdolls have outcrossing to other breeds in the blood line as sanctioned by a cat registry and that matches that cat fancy organization's official Ragdoll standard.
 “Non-Traditional” Ragdoll Felines consist of the four newly recognized colors of CINNAMON, FAWN (Cinnamon's dilute), RED (Flame) and CREAM (Flame's dilute).
 Any cat with Cinnamon, Fawn, Flame, Cream, or Tortie in its pedigree may have an outcross to another breed somewhere along the line, as Red was recognized by TICA in the 1980s and Cinnamon in early 2000.
 Likewise, any Ragdoll that has a LYNX pattern was either created early in the breed by Ann Baker, or outcrossed somewhere in the line to get the Lynx pattern.
-One needs only to look at their pedigrees to make the determination from whence it came (pure or outcrossed).
+One needs only to look at their pedigrees to make the determination from whence it came.
 The pointed areas of the cat will display distinct barring, or Tabby markings, which are separated by lighter background color.
 The Lynx markings appear with ANY of the three patterns (bicolor, mitted, and colorpoint) and in all colors.
 If a Ragdoll female has a Tortie coloring, as well as Lynx markings, she will be identified as a Torbie.

+Denny Dayton and his followers dismissed Ann Baker's vision of her Ragdoll and made it their mission to establish a small representation of the breed, the Pointed Ragdoll, in the multiple cat associations and show halls.
 The Pointed Ragdoll is a product of recessive traits, a mutation, that can only be produced by Solid, Mink, or two Pointed Ragdolls--of which are the foundation of the Ragdoll Breed created by Ann Baker.
-Curt Gehm is another who acquired some of Baker's Ragdolls, the Mink, Solid, and Sepia Ragdolls, rejected by Dayton.
-Gehm created a new breed that originated with a limited number of Ann Baker's cats (solid, mink, and sepia Ragdolls).
+Curt Gehm is another who acquired some of Baker's Ragdolls, which encompassed the Mink, Solid, and Sepia Ragdolls rejected by Dayton for show.
+Gehm created a new breed that originated with a limited number of Ann Baker's cats.
 Outcrossing was used in the further development of what was coined the “Ragamuffin.”
-All colors and patterns were accepted for the Ragamuffin and outcrosses were made to Persian, Siberian, Selkirk Longhair, British Longhair, Turkish Angora, and even longhaired domestic cats that have resulted in an extremely different appearance and Breed Standard to the Ragdoll, which was accepted only by CFA.
+All colors and patterns were accepted for the Ragamuffin and outcrosses were made to Persian, Siberian, Selkirk Longhair, British Longhair, Turkish Angora, and even longhaired domestic cats that have resulted in an extremely different appearance, and Breed Standard, to the Ragdoll.

-All purebred, registered Mink, Solid, and Sepia Ragdolls must be recognized for championship status for all of the aforementioned reasons.
-There would be no Pointed Ragdoll without the others.
-Regardless of their coloration or patterns, ALL PUREBRED RAGDOLLS are famous for their extreme loyalty, inquisitiveness, immensely affectionate nature, intelligence, and of course, the Ragdoll flop that invites the coveted belly rub!
+All purebred, registered Mink, Solid, and Sepia Ragdolls are going to be recognized for championship status for all of the aforementioned reasons beginning May 1, 2025 in TICA.
+Mink and Sepia are already recognized for championship, titles and in the Ragdoll breed standard of LCWW.
+Regardless of their coloration or patterns, all purebred Ragdolls are famous for their extreme loyalty, inquisitiveness, immensely affectionate nature, intelligence, and of course, the Ragdoll flop that invites the coveted belly rubs!

-Update your TICA Membership so you can vote in October of 2023 for a NEW Ragdoll Breed Committee that represents you.
-Your family members may ALSO register their Ragdolls and become voting members by filling out this same form.
+Update your TICA Membership, so you may bring your Cherubim Ragdolls to show.
+Your family members may ALSO register their mink, solid and sepia Cherubim Ragdolls and become voting members by filling out this same form.
 Be sure to SPECIFY that you are part of the Ragdoll Breed Section:

 TICA Membership Form